 With respect to international sales, we believe that we have the potential to expand our coverage within South Africa and to pursue opportunities in Europe, South America and other regions of the world.
 By adding additional sales resources in strategic locations, we believe we will be better positioned to reach these markets.
-However, we recognize that we have limited international operational experience and currently operate only in three regions outside of the continental United States: Puerto Rico, the U.S. Virgin Islands and South Africa.
+However, we recognize that we have limited international operational experience and currently operate only in one region outside of the continental United States, South Africa.
 Operating successfully in international markets will require significant resources and management attention and will subject us to additional regulatory, economic and political risks.
 Moreover, we anticipate that different political and regulatory considerations that vary across different jurisdictions could extend what is already a lengthy sales cycle.